rlDDPGAgentOptions

 Use an rlDDPGAgentOptions

-object to specify options for deep
+object to specify options when creating

 .